FlorentMetz/FlorentMetz.github.io/_posts/2015-08-10-logging-symfony-exceptions-with-codebase.markdown

 }
 {% endhighlight %}

 You will notice that in this listener, I am using Airbrake library.
-You can easily include it in your composer:
+You can easily include it in your `composer.json`:

-{% highlight javascript %}
+{% highlight json %}
-# in composer.json
-...
 "require": {
     ...
     "dbtlr/php-airbrake": "~1.1"
     ...
 }
-...
 {% endhighlight %}

 And from your terminal, run a `composer update` - which will update your vendors folder with Airbrake.